MerinS/SigProAudio/README.md

 # SigProAudio
 Python codes to work with Audio

-The library majorly deals with codes involving processing audio data for watermark encoding and decoding.
-There is inbuilt scrambling using a pseudorandom sequence as well for keeping the watermark secure.
+The library majorly deals with codes involving processing audio data for watermark encoding and decoding.There is inbuilt scrambling using a pseudorandom sequence as well for keeping the watermark secure.
+There is a section on error correction using Low-Density Parity Checks(LDPC) to further aid in securing the watermark and for improving the decoding rates.

-There is also a section on error correction which is purely experimental.
-Right now, it would be wise to ignore those as they are under development.
-I will update the readme when I have done a good job at it.